kuking/go-pqsw/README.md

 I am a crypto-enthusiast.
 For feedback and bug-fixes: you are probably right if you found a crypto mistake here.
 I claim no expertise, no PhD in Mathematics, or 25 years of experience in cryptography, nor I give any warranty implicit or explicit.
-After all disclaimers given, I would be happy to fix this, if broken, so your feedback is welcome.
+After all disclaimers given, I would be happy to fix this, if broken, so your feedback is welcomed.
-But absolutelly no warranty is given of any kind, form or type.
+Absolutely no warranty of any kind, form or type given, implicitly or explicitly.

 ## Todo
 - File based potps